ropensci/skimr/inst/other_docs/blog_v2.md

     ## 1 Petal.Length          0             1  3.76  1.77     1   1.6  4.35   5.1   6.9 ▇▁▆▇▂

 Last, with support something close to the older format with the `to_long()` function.
-This can be added for backwards compatibility.
+This can be added for something close to backwards compatibility.
+Being realistic on open source sustainability means that we are not able to support 100% backward compatibility in v2 even with new functions.
+Meanwhile you can keep using v1 if you are happy with it.
+However, because `skimr`'s dependencies are under ongoing development, sooner or later skimr v1 will no longer work with updates to them.

 ### Working with dplyr

-Using `skimr` in a `dplyr` pipeline was part of the original package design, and we’ve needed to devote some extra love to making sure that everything is as seamless as possible.
+Using `skimr` in a `dplyr` pipeline was part of the original package design, and we've needed to devote some extra love to making sure that everything is as seamless as possible.
 Part of this is due to the object produce by `skim()`, which we call `skim_df`.
-It’s a little weird in that it needs both metadata and columns in the underlying data frame.
+It's a little weird in that it needs both metadata and columns in the underlying data frame.

 In practice, this means that you can coerce it into a different type through normal `dplyr` operations.
-Here’s one:
+Here's one:

     select(skimmed, numeric.mean)